venkatesh-cs/calculator-behavior/README.md

 - effect (Then...)

 Each feature is in a different markdown file.
-This template has blank starting points for each.
+This template has one blank starting point.

 As always, avoid passive voice :)